Intellectual Property Valuation: What You Should Know

 Posted by Dan Peters on February 1, 2021

 However, the intangible nature of intellectual property means it’s often harder to value, difficult to define, and challenging to price fairly.
 As such, reliable valuation is essential for multinational corporations engaging in IP transactions.
-This article provides an overview of IP valuation techniques and best practices for achieving accurate results that comply with global regulations.
+This article provides an overview of intellectual property valuation methods and best practices for achieving accurate results that comply with global regulations.